Video by Spyglass Realty Realtor®, Randi White.

 Beloved taco areas and barbecue joints now rub shoulders against modern condos, fancy restaurants, and refurbish bungalows that house groovy hair salons with names like Peacock and Orbitz.

 Throughout the neighborhood, you can find coffee shops, per capita eateries, food trucks, and local farmers' markets.
 Forbes called East Austin one of America's hippest hipster neighborhoods.
-The neighborhoods inside of East Austin are all very unique from each other, providing a broad range of Austin vibes available for you to plug into the communities.
+The neighborhoods inside of East Austin are all very unique from each other, providing a broad range of Austin vibes available for you to plug into the schools and communities.

 East Austin Neighborhoods